owainkenwayucl/fortlife/README.md

 There is a special Linux version if your font has braille characters, which can be run by running `life.braille`.

+On Linux, the program clears the screen between iterations using ANSI control codes.
+This is yet to be implemented on the DOS version.

 ## Running

 To run the code, run `life.exe <inputfile>` for some input PBM file.
 Some examples can be found in the `input` directory.